ForgeRock/forgeops/helm/forgerock-metrics/README.md

 The main uses of this custom file will be to:
 * customize the Alertmanager configuration which determines whether to send alert notifications to a particular receiver(Slack for example).
 * customize the Prometheus configuration to include new endpoints to monitor as described in the
-**Configure new endpoints to be scraped by Prometheus** How To (e.g. an additional service that's running alongside FR products).
+**Configure new endpoints to be scraped by Prometheus** 'How To' (e.g. an additional service that's running alongside FR products).
+* customize the Grafana configuration.

 Documentation links are embedded in the values files for guidance.
 Sample configuration files can be found in the samples/prometheus-values/ folder.

 ### Configure alert notifications.
 The default Alertmanager configuration in ```etc/prometheus-values/kube-prometheus.yaml``` is not configured to send any alert
 notifications.
-This can be customized by following the steps in the previous How To **Overriding Prometheus and Alertmanager configuration values.**
+This can be customized by following the steps in the previous How To **Overriding Prometheus, Alertmanager and Grafana configuration values.**
 and configuring the sections described below.

 Alert grouping and filtering can be configured in the alertmanager/config/route section and the notifications are configured in the